CemTunna/ticket/README.md

 ## Overview
-Users can create tickets about product's problem.
-Users can login, register, create their tickets, view all tickets or close tickets.
-CRUD operations are made for tickets.
+Users are able to create tickets about product's problem and leave notes.
+They can login, register, create their tickets and notes about what they want or view all tickets and close tickets.

 ## Features

 - REST API
 - Fully responsive
-- Protected routes,
+- Authentication,
 - CRUD operations,